tlegoc/tlegoc.github.io/content/blogs/radiance-cascade/index.md

 Recently I stumbled upon a [video from SimonDev](https://www.youtube.com/watch?v=3so7xdZHKxw) talking about a new global illumination algorithm made by Alexander Sannikov from Grinding gear games.

 Lighting and especially global illumination is a subject I really liked so I wanted to give this algorithm a shot.
-And although I first tried in 3D, I'm pleased with the result I got in 2D !
+And although I first tried in 3D, I ended up doing it in 2D so I could understand the concepts more and use vulkan outside of vkguide.

 In this post I'll share one of the problems I encountered and present how the app works.
 I am however not going to talk about ray calculation and raymarch, or how I decide what rays to send (see [this great post by tmpvar](https://tmpvar.com/poc/radiance-cascades/)).